vijit101/UnityMechanicsFramework/Contributing.md

 Learn from what gets PRs rejected:

 ```
+Scene & Files
   Missing references in DemoScene (NullReferenceException on Play)
   Mechanic depends on another mechanic not included in the PR
-ScriptExplainer.txt only describes what each line does, not why
-Video does not show the mechanic actually running
+  Prefab references point to assets outside the mechanic's folder
+  Demo scene requires machine-specific or absolute paths

+Code
   Wrong or missing namespace
   Magic numbers scattered throughout the code
+  Direct Rigidbody2D reference instead of IPhysicsAdapter

+ScriptExplainer
+  Only describes what each line does, not why
+  Missing sections — not every meaningful block is explained

+Video
+  No video at all — PR will be rejected outright
+  Video link in README is broken or points to a private file
+  Video does not show the mechanic actually running in Play Mode
+  Video is too short — doesn't cover the 7 required sections

+README — the most commonly missed
+  Quick Navigation row is missing entirely
+  Quick Navigation anchor doesn't match the heading (broken link)
+  Video link in the nav table is missing or shows "—"
+  Metadata table is incomplete (missing rows, author not linked to GitHub)
+  "How to use it" shows internal implementation instead of how to call the mechanic
+  "Highlights" bullet points are generic ("clean code", "easy to use") not specific
+  README entry placed in the wrong location (not below the last existing entry)

+Git
   .meta files committed without the corresponding asset
-.DS_Store or OS files committed
+  .DS_Store or Thumbs.db committed
   Branch named "main", "fix", "update" or anything non-descriptive
   PR title not following [Mechanic] Add X format
-README not updated
-Prefab references point to assets outside the mechanic's folder
-Demo scene requires the contributor's machine-specific paths
 ```

 ---